matomo-org/developer-documentation/docs/master/Piwik/DataTable/Row.md

 ### `cleanPostSerialize()` <a name="cleanPostSerialize"></a>

-Must be called after the row was serialized and __sleep was called
+Must be called after the row was serialized and __sleep was called.

 #### Signature